 Again, for big cup games against larger sides, we may be forced to sell tickets in advance or make a match all ticket.
 If this is the case we will publicise this as widely as possible, so please do double check if planning to attend one of our bigger ties.

 Typically at our level, many supporters of the teams choose to stand behind the goal which their side is attacking and change ends at half time.

 If you're feeling brave, feel free to speak to one of our fans - many of us will be wearing some form of green.
-We're generally a friendly bunch and more than happy to welcome newcomers or help out with questions on the day.
+We're a friendly bunch and more than happy to welcome newcomers or help out with questions on the day.

 Yes!
-The clubhouse at Earlsmead can be accessed through a door straight ahead of you as you enter the car-park at the ground and usually opens from roughly mid-day for afternoon matches and around half-past five when we kick-off in the evening.
+The clubhouse is ahead of you on the right after you have come through the turnstiles.
 Inside we serve lager, bitter and Guinness from taps along with bottles of lager, cider, light ale, wine and various spirits, soft drinks and mixers.
 Most alcoholic drinks cost around Â£3.

 Home and away fans of all ages are welcome to join us before the game, at half time and afterwards where you will often get a chance to meet the players and managers after they've changed and showered.
-The TV in the clubhouse will usually have some sport or the latest scores on, while we also have a pool table and dart board available for people to use.
+The TV in the clubhouse will usually have some sport or the latest scores on, while we also have a dart board available for people to use.

-If you've got any other requirements or any questions about things that we haven't covered, feel free to contact us via e-mail at firstname.lastname@example.org, or alternatively, feel free to leave a message on our messageboard, where one our our supporters may be able to help.
+If you've got any other requirements or any questions about things that we haven't covered, feel free to contact us via e-mail at firstname.lastname@example.org, or alternatively, feel free to leave a message on our messageboard, where one of our supporters may be able to help.